SamDuan/Berkeley-Spark/CS105/README.md

-## Overview
+## About
-This repository includes the tutorials I completed while taking BerkeleyX CS105x
- - Introduction to Apache Spark at edX.
+This repository contains lab work files,specifically IPython notebooks, for BerkeleyX  CS105x: Introduction to Apache Spark at edX.
 Personal notes and highlights are included.
-Note that since results cannot be displayed in the correct format at github interface, the results have been removed for readability.
+Note that since results cannot be displayed in the correct format at github interface, the results in notebook have been removed for readability.

-## Table of contents
+## Labs
 #### Lab 1a: Spark tutorial
 The following transformations are covered:
 * select(), filter(), distinct(), dropDuplicates(), orderBy(), groupBy()